microsoft/TypeScript/doc/spec.md

 An identifier expression that references a variable or parameter is classified as a reference.
 An identifier expression that references any other kind of entity is classified as a value (and therefore cannot be the target of an assignment).

 ## <a name="4.4"/>4.4 Literals

+*TODO: Update to account for literal types and widening.*

 Literals are typed as follows: